Trade Schools in Nebraska: 5 Reasons Why Training and Working Here Is a Smart Choice

 So if you dream of owning your own home, Nebraska can be an ideal place to make that happen.

 Nebraska also boasts a reasonable cost of living.
-For example, in Omaha—the largest city in the state—supermarket prices are 38 percent lower than in New York City, and rental prices are more than 70 percent lower.10 So ultimately, studying at the top Nebraska colleges and universities can mean more money in your pocket since your cost of living is lower than that of many other states.
+For example, in Omaha—the largest city in the state—supermarket prices are 38 percent lower than in New York City, and rental prices are more than 70 percent lower, according to Numbeo.
+So ultimately, studying at the top Nebraska colleges and universities can mean more money in your pocket since your cost of living is lower than that of many other states.

 5. It Offers Excellent Work-Life Balance, and People Here Are Happy & Healthy

 Many Nebraskans choose to live the country life but commute into the urban centers for work.
 And for those living in the city, the country life is less than an hour away.
 So it's easy to have the best of both worlds while living and studying in Nebraska.
-And you can feel secure here too since the property crime rate is almost three percent lower than the national average, and the violent crime rate is 25 percent lower.11
+And you can feel secure here too since federal crime statistics indicate that the property crime rate is almost three percent lower than the national average, and the violent crime rate is 25 percent lower.

 - Purpose—A large number of Nebraskans like what they do each day and are motivated to achieve their goals.